-Connecting owners and sellers of the most affordable rental housing in our region.
+Connecting owners and sellers of the region’s most affordable rental housing.

 FHFund and its partners across private, nonprofit, and public sectors are making a concerted effort to preserve privately-owned affordable rental options.
 This housing is sometimes called “NOAH” (naturally-occurring affordable housing).
 Ensuring that the most affordable rental homes in our region stay within reach for renters earning modest incomes is critical to meeting the Twin Cities region’s housing needs.